dipen-yadav/dipen-yadav.github.io/_pages/about.md

  <h2>More</h2>

-- My undegrad thesis supervisor was [Alexandros Potamianos](https://slp-ntua.github.io/potam/).
+- My undergrad thesis supervisor was [Alexandros Potamianos](https://slp-ntua.github.io/potam/).
 I spent a good part of 2018 and 2019 in the Speech and Language Processing group of ECE, NTUA.
 Thesis: [Transfer Learning with Deep Neural Networks for Sentiment Analysis and Semantic Modeling](https://alexandra-chron.github.io/files/thesis_achronopoulou.pdf).

 - I am from Athens, Greece and I enjoy literature, movies, the sea, summers in Greece, [Thanassis'](https://www.youtube.com/channel/UC4tLNPEm2HYi2UG7z78MfsQ) concerts, receiving weird looks for not having watched GoT, padel, and travelling.